 Perhaps your toenail came off completely.
 That can happen.
 But more likely it's only partially detached.
 Either way you'll experience bleeding (subungual hematoma) which causes pain.
 That's because the pressure from the build-up of blood needs to be released and instead it's pushing on your toe.

-What To Do About It on the Trail
+What To Do About Toenail Loss on the Trail

-If you're out on the trail, hopefully you've brought some salt with you.
-Combining the salt and water and soaking your toe in it can be soothing as it draws out some of the blood.
-Salt water also has anti-septic properties which can prevent infection.
+- Always bring salt with you.
+Combine salt and water and soak your toe for 15 mins.
+This will help prevent infection and it can be soothing as it draws out some of the blood.

-If you have a topical antibiotic such as Bactroban or Neosporin, apply after the soak and cover with a bandage.
+- Apply a topical antibiotic such as Bactroban or Neosporin after soaking and cover with a bandage.

 Remove as much of the nail with a toenail clipper as soon as possible so that the underlying nail bed can start to heal.
 Continue soaking using Epsom salts in warm water for ten minutes a day.